Privacy concerns with social networking services: Benefit from data

 By using this accessible data along with data mining technology, users' information can be used in different ways to improve customer service.

 According your retweets, likes, and hashtags, Twitter can recommend some topics and advertisements.
 Twitter's suggestions for whom to follow are done by this recommendation system.

 Commerce, such as Amazon, make use of users' information to recommend items for users.
 Recommendations are based on at least prior purchases, shopping cart, and wishlist.
 Affinity analysis is a data mining technique that used to understand the purchase behavior of customers.

 By using machine learning method, whether a user is a potential follower of Starbucks can be predicted.
 In that case, it is possible to improve the quality and coverage of applications.
 In addition, user profiles can be used to identify similar users.

 According to Gary Kovacs's speech about Tracking our online trackers, when he used the internet to find an answer to a question, "We are not even 2 bites into breakfast and there are already nearly 25 sites that are tracking me", and he was navigated by 4 of them.

 Privacy concerns

 Studies have shown that people's belief in the right to privacy is the most pivotal predictor in their attitudes concerning online privacy.

 Social profiling and third party disclosure

-The Privacy Act of 1974 (a United States federal law) states:

-"No agency shall disclose any record which is contained in a system of records by any means of communication to any person, or to another agency, except pursuant to a written request by, or with the prior written consent of, the individual to whom the record pertains [subject to 12 exceptions]."
-5 U.S.C. § 552a(b).

-Disclosure in this context refers to any means of communication, be it written, oral, electronic or mechanical.
-This states that agencies are forbidden to give out, or disclose, the information of an individual without being given consent by the individual to release that information.
-However, it falls on the individual to prove that a wrongful disclosure, or disclosure in general, has occurred.
-Because of this social networking sites such as Facebook ask for permission when a third-party application is requesting the user's information.

-Although The Privacy Act of 1974 does a lot to limit privacy invasion through third party disclosure, it does list a series of twelve exceptions that deem disclosure permissible: